sophia-alexanian/armenian_womens_writing_analysis/README.md

 - scraping data from a representative sample of popular Armenian news sites (read about [here](#data-scraping))
 - data cleaning and pre-processing to ensure standardized, uniformly formatted outputs (read about [here](#data-cleaning))
 - identifying (likely) women writers (read about [here](#determining-woman-authors-using-ai))
-- data visualizations (read about [here](#data-visualization))
+- data categorization and visualization (read about [here](#data-categorization-and-visualization))

-The dashboard visualizing the data can be accessed here (link to come).
+The Tableau story visualizing the data can be accessed here (link to come).
 Feel free to observe patterns yourself.
 I have committed to writing a Torontohye article with my own conclusions, publish date TBD.

 [Back to Top](#armenian-womens-writing-analysis)